Jimmy's Fake Girlfriend

-"Jimmy's Fake Girlfriend" is the 14th episode of the second season of the Fox sitcom Raising Hope, and a special Valentine's Day episode.
-Written by Bobby Newman and directed by Rebecca Asher, her second directing credit for the series after Gambling Again.
+"Jimmy's Fake Girlfriend" is the 14th episode of the second season of the American sitcom Raising Hope, the 36th episode of the series overall and a special Valentine's Day episode.
+It was written by Bobby Newman and directed by Rebecca Asher, her second directing credit for the series after Gambling Again.

 In this episode, Jimmy hired a stage actor (Ashley Tisdale) to pretend to be his girlfriend to make Sabrina jealous.

-"Jimmy's Fake Girlfriend" received positive reviews from the critics and the fans.
+"Jimmy's Fake Girlfriend" received positive reviews from the critics and fans of the show alike.

 Plot

 After one year and a half, Jimmy still can't win Sabrina's heart and becomes depressed when he finds out that she and Wyatt are planning to move in together.
 Virginia hatches a plan to make Sabrina jealous.
 Virginia calls up Sabrina under the ruse that she is looking for Jimmy and lies to her that Jimmy has a girlfriend and they are very happy together.
 The next day at the grocery store, it is apparent that her plan is a success as Sabrina is snippy about Jimmy having a girlfriend.
 Sabrina proposes that Jimmy and his girlfriend go on a double date with Wyatt and her.
 Jimmy demurs that he has to work, then gets in trouble when Frank offers to take his Monday shift, freeing him and his non-existent girlfriend to go on the double date.

 Jimmy explains to Frank and Barney that "the girlfriend thing" is just a lie.
 Jimmy, Virginia and Burt can't think of a likely prospect to be Jimmy's fake girlfriend.
 That night, Barney runs to their house and says he found the solution to his problem.
 He leads them to an improv group and introduces Mary-Louise, who Barney says has been on Broadway (the street) and would be "the perfect fake girlfriend".
 After a few hilarious moments between the Chance family and Mary-Louise, the fake couple (Jimmy and Mary-Louise) and the real couple (Sabrina and Wyatt) go to a Mexican restaurant for the double date.
 Throughout the date, Wyatt is only paying attention to "men on ice playing with sticks" on the TV, while texting on his phone.
 On the other hand, with help from Mary-Louise's friends from the improv group, Jimmy impresses Sabrina.